 The City identified priorities that will encompass services that assist in breaking the cycle of poverty.
-Twenty-one (21) proposals were received for public service activities.
-All but three of the proposals received have been recommended for funding and will serve the following needs in an attempt to reduce the number of poverty level-families:
+Twenty-two (22) proposals were received for public service activities.
+Fourteen proposals received have been recommended for funding and will serve the following needs to reduce the number of poverty level-families:

-- Education programs for school aged children, including after school programs, summer camps, and transitional living programs for homeless youths - Mentoring, life skills education and job training for individuals released from prison - Educational and training classes for adults - Assistance to victims of abuse - Transportation assistance - Housing counselling - Referrals to assistance for basic needs - Emergency homeless shelter feeding and lodging
+- Education programs for school aged children, including after school programs, summer camps, and transitional living programs for homeless youths - Mentoring, life skills education and job training for individuals released from prison - Educational and training classes for adults - Assistance to victims of abuse - Transportation assistance - Emergency homeless shelter feeding and lodging